apache/directory-fortress-commander/README-SECURITY-MODEL.md

 ### ARBAC Rational

-Why the ARBAC checks?

-Three advantages:
+Pros:

 1. Mandatory Access Controls

-By enabling ARBAC, every Apache Fortress Core API is guarded by a permission check.
-This is more granular than the Apache Fortress Web button checks.
-For example, one button may call two APIs.
+- Every Fortress API is guarded by an automatic permission check.
+- More granular than buttons.
+One button may invoke two APIs.
+- The Wicket and ARBAC enforcement layers overlap.
+Both mechanisms must pass before an administrator is allowed to call an API.

 2. Delegated Administration Checking

-ARBAC requires the administrator performing a particular admin function, i.e. the logged in user, has been granted the authority to perform actions across a set of entities, for a particular organization.
+- Enforces administrator actions across entity sets on behalf of a particular organization.
-The previous link on Apache Fortress REST security model outlines the ARBAC capabilities.
+- The administrator must be granted access before an organization's user can be modified and before any of its roles or permissions can be assigned.
+- For detailed description, checkout the Rest Security Model document.

 3. Auditing and History

-When using OpenLDAP, the Apache Fortress Core APIs can optionally log its history into the slapo access log.
-Who did what, when, before and after images, results, etc.
+- Using OpenLDAP's slapo-access log a complete audit trail can be stored.
+- Logs all actions, entities, entity history, binds and authorization attempts, etc.

-The Apache Fortress Web has pages for viewing the audit log which can also be searched with any ldap client and/or archived for persistent storage.
+Fortress Web pages for viewing the audit log:

 - BINDS - authentication attempts
 - AUTHZ - authorization attempts
 - MODS - history of changes to data

+Cons:

+1. Can be difficult to setup.

+- We've given you a head start with the sample policy load files both in this project and the Fortress Core.

+2. ARBAC is complicated.

+- The ou and range checks are hard to conceptualize and may not be required for your deployment.

 ## 7. Policy load